 - Have completed a four-year college course of study or an appropriate baccalaureate degree (or equivalent preparation) from a regionally accredited institution or from an international institution that meets CSUSM accreditation standards

 - Be in good academic standing at the last college or university attended

 - Have attained a grade point average of at least 2.5 cumulative GPA in an acceptable earned baccalaureate degree or a 2.5 GPA in the last 60 semester (90 quarter) units attempted

 - Satisfy the supplemental requirements of the CoBA

-College of Business Administration (CoBA) MBA PROGRAM REQUIREMENTS
+College of Business Administration (CoBA) FEMBA PROGRAM REQUIREMENTS

 Admissions are processed on a rolling basis.
 A Faculty Admissions Committee makes admissions decisions, which will be done only with a complete application package.